 Have you ever wondered if your ancestor contributed to the American

-Index.
+Revolution?
+You can look through the Genealogical Research System (GRS) to see if there is a Patriot in your line.
 This is not a list of everyone who contributed in some

 way to the American Revolution, but a list of all those whose service has